 When I clicked the link you posted to Amazon it listed a bunch of external USB enclosures and I have no clue which one I should buy.
 Can you recommend a good one that doesn’t cost a lot?

-Rick’s answer: Most any enclosure that Amazon sells would do a good job for you Elizabeth.
+Rick’s answer: Most any external USB 3.0 enclosure that can accept a 2.5″ SATA drive would do a good job for you Elizabeth.
 But that being said, I do have a favorite enclosure that I both use myself and recommend to others.

 This little gem from Inateck is one of the best-selling enclosures on the market, and for good reason: It actually costs less than a good pizza, and it works like a charm!